 My "TIME OUT" brand deluxe model camper was purchased new in 2011 for $5300.
 I am the second owner, and it's been lightly used.
-It gets its name from its normal camping territory: Florida.
+I call it "Florida Roamer" for its normal camping territory.

 The camper is in excellent condition.
 It is stored inside when not out in some campground.
 It fits in my two car garage along with a Toyota Corolla and a Honda CRV tow vehicle.

 This lightweight camping trailer is an extraordinary step up from tent camping.
 The best news is that it keeps you off the ground.
 That's great if you are a camper getting up there in age.
 I'm not only getting up there in age, I am 6'-5" tall.
 This is a problem with most small tents, but not this one: I can stand straight up with an inch of headroom to spare.

 It's so light it can be towed behind almost any motorcycle or car.
 It doesn't affect your gas mileage at all.
 The trailer has a tongue weight of only 20 pounds, so it's very easy to move by hand once you get to a campsite.
 No backing around back and forth trying to find the right spot.
 Just haul it by hand where you want it to go.